High Blood Pressure (Hypertension)

 High levels of cholesterol cause the hardening of blood vessels and affect the function of the heart.
 Blood pressure is closely related to the condition of vessels, and therefore one disease can trigger another.

 The components of tobacco smoke cause spasms of arteries after entering the bloodstream.
 Nicotine, along with other substances found in tobacco smoke, damages the walls of blood vessels and disrupts their function.

 Eating Too Much Salt

 Nowadays, people consume much more sodium than they need.
-Excess salt intake often leads to spasms of the arteries, fluid retention in the body, resulting in the development of arterial hypertension.
+Excess salt intake often leads to spasms of the arteries, and fluid retention in the body, resulting in the development of arterial hypertension.

 People who do not do enough physical activity have a 20-50 % greater risk of developing hypertension than those who are sufficiently active.
 Sedentary behavior has a negative impact on metabolism and cardiovascular endurance.
-In addition, exercise help lower stress levels, while physical inactivity contributes to weakening the nervous system and the whole body.
+In addition, exercise helps lower stress levels, while physical inactivity contributes to weakening the nervous system and the whole body.

 Being overweight can increase the risk of high blood pressure.
-This is not surprising since obesity is often associated with other factors listed, such as lack of physical activity, eating foods high in fat and salt.
+This is not surprising since obesity is often associated with other factors listed, such as lack of physical activity, and eating foods high in fat and salt.
 It is estimated that each excess kilogram of body weight increases blood pressure by 2 mmHg.

 If you have at least two risk factors, it points to a higher risk of having hypertension.
 Try to pay special attention to such preventive measures as keeping a blood pressure diary and undergoing annual testing.